Routing events to processes

 - Using Connectors: Configure a Connector to receive messages such as Kafka records and rote it to the process.
 Note that this possibility works for Camunda 8 only.

-Starting process instance by BPMN process id
+Starting process instance by BPMN process ID

 If you have only one starting point (none start event) in your process definition, you reference the process definition by the ID in the BPMN XML file.